 The cumulative distribution of latencies, separate for reads and writes, is presented in Figure 6 for all three lease strategies: quorum leases, single-leader lease, and Megastore-type leases.
 For quorum leases we run both Zipf-distributed and uniformly distributed workloads.
 For the skewed workload, we let the system adapt for 5000 requests from each client before we begin measuring latencies.
 The ratio of reads to writes is 1:1.
-This high frequency of writes increases the chance that reads will have to wait for concurrent writes to the same object to finish before they can execute, so it constitutes a disadvantage for quorum leases.
-For completeness, we also present a summary of quorum lease results for the 9:1 read to write ratio in Table 2 (the other two leasing strategies benefit only marginally from this workload change, their read latencies being already very low and very high, respectively).
+This high frequency of writes increases the chance that reads will have to wait for concurrent writes to the same object to finish before they can execute, so, for completeness, we also present a summary of quorum lease results for the 9:1 read to write ratio in Table 2 (the other two leasing strategies benefit only marginally from this workload change, their read latencies being alread very low and very high, respectively).